Authors should submit their manuscripts electronically via Manuscript Central. Click HERE for more information.

 In shorter manuscripts, such as those intended to be Technical Notes or Case Reports, the Results and Discussion sections should be combined.

 Number references consecutively in the order in which they are first mentioned in the text.
-Identify references in tables, and legends by Arabic numerals.
+Identify references in tables and legends by Arabic numerals.
 References cited only in tables or legends should be numbered in accordance with a sequence established by the first identification in the text of the particular table or figure.
-Within the text, tables or figures, cite references by Arabic numeral in parentheses.
+Within the text, tables or figures, cite references by Arabic numeral in parentheses ( ).
 Within the reference list, number the references 1., 2., 3., etc.

-References in the reference list should be in accordance with Uniform Requirements – style of the examples given below.
+References in the reference list should be in accordance with ICMJE Recommendations – style examples are given below.
 This style is based with slight modifications on the formats used by the U.S. National Library of Medicine in Index Medicus.
 The titles of journals should be abbreviated according to the style used in Index Medicus.
 Consult List of Journals Indexed in Index Medicus, published annually as a separate publication by the library and as a list in the January issue of Index Medicus.
 Author(s) must verify the references against the original documents.
 Examples of correct citation format for various types of references are given below.

 Articles in Journals

 Goate AM, Haynes AR, Owen MJ, Farrall M, James LA, Lai LY et al. Predisposing locus for Alzheimer’s disease on chromosome 21.
-Lancet 1989;1:352–5.
+Lancet 1989 Sept;11(4):352–5.

 The Royal Marsden Hospital Bone-Marrow Transplantation Team.
 Failure of syngeneic bone-marrow graft without preconditioning in post-hepatitis marrow aplasia.
 Lancet 1977;2:742–4.

 Coffee drinking and cancer of the pancreas [editorial].
-BMJ 1981;283:628.
+Br Med J 1981;283:628.